Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 The Amazon Halo Band is a screen-free activity tracker designed to minimize distractions.
 It does all the fitness tracker basics: It counts steps, measures heart rate, sleep quality and tracks activity sessions such as walks and gym workouts.

-Your purchase of an Amazon Halo Band comes with a free 6-month subscription to Halo, which offers hundreds of on-demand workouts, more detailed analytics features (including voice tone analysis) and nutrition guidance.
-After the 6 months, Halo auto-renews at $3.99 per month (plus tax).
+This sale price found here is a Prime Day deal exclusive to Prime members.
+Your purchase of an Amazon Halo Band comes with a free six-month subscription to Halo, which offers hundreds of on-demand workouts, more detailed analytics features (including voice tone analysis) and nutrition guidance.
+After the six months, Halo auto-renews at $3.99 per month (plus tax).

 Amazon Halo Band fitness tracker, $45 (reduced from $100)